nickarms/100-days-of-code/r1-log.md

 ### R1D66
 Crazily long day today with skiing and mom's award thing + dinner.
 Still managed to make some progress with the quote generator using JQuery $.each loops but still not confident I quite have the hang of it.
 Will continue chipping away tomorrow. https://twitter.com/sirnixalot/status/975268359032881152

+### R1D67
+Back to CSS/Bootstrap to pretty up my page.
+Skills already feel rusty - they faded so fast - I gotta really stay on top of this! https://twitter.com/sirnixalot/status/975613736001007617